 Slotting can be used to make an important point that you would have trouble making otherwise.
 For example, if you are trying to build a six-prime, but have gaps in your wall, slotting is often the most efficient way of securing it the missing points.
 Like all slotting decisions, this is not without its risks, however, a short-term risk can often lead to a stronger long-term position.

 When not to slot

 Don’t take unnecessary risks.
 If you have a number of builders converging on an important point there is no need to add additional risk by slotting.
 Use the existing material to secure the point.
 Slotting just adds an element of risk by leaving an unnecessary blot exposed.

 If your opponent has split their back checkers be careful of slotting, particularly the 5-point or the bar-point.
 This would leave your checker at risk from a double direct hit.
 In this situation, there is too much ground to be lost if your blot is hit.
 Likewise, if you have split your back checkers, slotting is generally a bad move, as it would leave three or more blots on the board.
 Taking risks is important, particularly early in the game, but there should be a limit to the level of exposure you are willing to take.

 There are other factors that determine when, and when not, to slot.
 These are based on the specifics of each position.
 Consider these questions before you decide on slotting:

-How good is your opponent’s inner board?
+How strong is your opponent’s inner board?
 If they have a strong board, slotting becomes very risky, as a subsequent hit means you might struggle to re-enter from the bar.
 If their home board is weak, slotting becomes a much better option.
 Alternatively, if you have an anchor in your opponent’s home board, slotting becomes far less risky, as you have a point of re-entry if hit.